lMiguelVSl/upet-test-back/README.md

 npm install --save-dev mocha chai after the installation with the command: npm test the unit tests are going to be excecuted.

+to run the express server with docker: you should have docker desktop in your machine. first execute the next command to create the docker image: => docker build -t mavs/upet-test-back .

+now in your cmd you can check the image with the next command => docker images

+you should see the image create with the name mavs/upet-test-back

+next, create the container with the nex command => docker run -p 80:8080 -d mavs/upet-test-back this command will create and execute the container in daemond mode so let's test it.

+execute the next command after have one user already create in the database.

+docker exec <container_name_or_id> curl http://localhost:8080/form/getUser/<user-id-from-mongoDB>

+and you can see the endpoint answer in your cmd